🏨HotelsWithToys

 • 3Pack water shoes for the kids.
 Sardinian beaches are gorgeous but many have a rocky entry or seagrass.
 Hotel pools are the backup, but the playground is where water shoes also help since some have gravel surfaces.

 • 4Ask the hotel about playground shade before booking.
 Unshaded metal equipment is unusable between 12pm and 4pm in July and August.
 The hotels in our list all have partial shade, but not every Sardinian resort does.
+The same applies in Greece, where Crete playground hotels face identical heat challenges but some have indoor play areas as backup.

 • 5Visit the local markets in Pula (Sunday morning) or Alghero (Wednesday) for cheap kids clothes and toys.
 Resort gift shops charge 3x the price for the same inflatable beach toys.
+For a similar resort experience with bigger playground complexes, check our Algarve playground hotels in Portugal.

 Other family activities in Sardinia